visualbuilder/email-templates/README.md

 ### Translations
-Each email template has a key and a language so **Key**: user-password-reset
+Each email template has a key and a language so

+**Key**: user-password-reset

 **Language**: en_gb

-Allows the relevant template to be selected based on the users locale - You will need to save the users preferred language to implement this.
+This allows the relevant template to be selected based on the users locale - You will need to save the users preferred language to implement this.
-We opted to use a separate record for each locale (rather than using a json column with an object) as most of the attributes values are content that should be translated.
-So in this case it makes more sense to have a separate row.

-Please note laravel default locale is just "en" we prefer to separate British and American English so typically use en_GB and en_US instead but you can set this as you wish.
+Please note laravel default locale is just "en" we prefer to separate British and American English so typically use en_GB and en_US instead but you can set this value as you wish.

 Languages that should be shown on the language picker can be set in the config

 ```php
     'default_locale'   => 'en_GB',